Bath Township officer appears in court

 Owen said Miller threw the first punch.
 Owen’s son is the bartender and refused to serve Miller before the incident occurred, she said.

-A woman who claims she was caught in the middle of the bar fight said the charges the officers received aren't enough.
+who claims she was caught in the middle of the bar fight said the charges the officers received aren't enough.

 Stacey Weaver was at The Web Bar on Oct.
 9--the night officers Miller and Warner were arrested.
 She said she was punched in the face by one of them and that she's pressing charges.